VCauthon/Summary-Docker/src/docs/2-theory.md

 Each of these read-write layers are owned by the container.
 This allows the containers to have their own individuality as each one manages its own layers.

-> Images are like classes.
+> __NOTE__: Images are like classes.
 You can create one or more objects from a class, whereas you can create one or more containers from an image.

 #### Layers